robocorp/actions-cookbook/examples/basics/ocr/README.md

 You can expose this action to internet with `action-server start --expose`.
 Then you may use it in services such as OpenAI GPT Action.

-This way both actions can be used as necessary by requesting the GPT for example.
+This way both actions can be used as necessary by the GPT.